 Alto saxophonist and flutist Alan Braufman will perform music from his new album "Infinite Love Infinite Tears" (out May 17) as well as "Valley of Search" and "The Fire Still Burns."
-Braufman will be joined by his band featuring Patricia Brennan, Ken Filiano, Brandon Woody, and Newman Baker.
+Braufman will be joined by his band featuring Patricia Brennan, Ken Filiano, Brandon Woody, and Newman Taylor Baker.
 Cooper-Moore will support with a solo piano set.

 LIVE AT NATIONAL SAWDUST // SHOW AT 7:30PM, DOORS AT 6:30PM